manifest-cyber/cli/README.md

 # Manifest CLI

+## Notice

+Starting _January 31st, 2024_ all Manifest CLI releases will be named `manifest-cli` and changed away from the current name: `manifest`.
+Users will need to change the name anywhere that `manifest` is being called (e.g. pipelines or scripts) to get the latest Manifest CLI functionality.

 ## Overview

 The Manifest CLI is a cross-platform application and supports both amd and arm architectures.
 Using various methods, you can install it on Linux, Windows, or Mac (OSX).